 Small pieces of equipment, such as toilet seat raisers, grab rails, perching stools, are also provided free of charge.

 We realise the important contribution carers make to supporting family and friends.
-With this in mind, where services are provided following a carers' assessment we can use discretion and not request a financial contribution from the carer.
+With this in mind, where services are provided following a carers' assessment we do not require a financial contribution from the carer.

 Find out more